-The first ever RCM Hangout Festival took place over the weekend (27th – 29th September) 2013 It was one of the first online only music festivals, we’re proud of what we achieved.
+The first online music festival (The RCM Hangout Festival) took place over the weekend (27th – 29th September) 2013 we’re proud of what we achieved back then.

 A new type of festival for unsigned artists

 No tickets, no mud, and no queues at the bar.
 This was the festival you could watch from the comfort of your own sofa.
 All performances were streamed exclusively live, right here on Right Chord Music via Google+

 The RCM Hangout Festival attracted 3,000 viewers from across the world and even caught the attention of the BBC and Google who described it as the best demonstration of Google+ they had seen.

 Watch back festival performances

 To watch back any of the performances, simply scroll down the page until you reach the artist you want, and click play on the YouTube video below their name.

 Some highlights to watch out for… AHI, a voice that gives you goose-bumps, the dreamy harmonies of The Daydream Club, the Geometrist covering Britney Spears, the sheer fun and energy of Lillian Todd Jones, the audio perfection of Blind Atlas, the raw energy of Ruinz Ason, the perfect start from Stylusboy, the banjo folk of Sam Williams and The Flock of Bats, the hushed and intimate tales of Madam, the string breaking power of Allman Brown, I could go on and on…we suggest you take your time and work your way through all of the performances below.

 Unlike a traditional festival there were no ticket sales, the festival was free to attend, but we encouraged a voluntary donation of £3 to support the artists who took part.